pschool-in/curriculum/content/grammar/new-topics/conjunction-1.md

 3. I will dance *and* sing in the competition.

 'But' is used to say something opposite.
 For example,
-1. I want to play *but* I haven't done my HW.
+1. I want to play *but* I haven't done my homework.
 2. I want to go to the party *but* I'm tired.
 3. I like Ravi *but* I hate his brother.